risingwavelabs/risingwave-data-talks-workshop-2024-03-04/workshop.md

 This is rather simple, we just need to filter the `PULocationID` to the airport IDs.

-TODO
-We can get the airport IDs by looking at the `taxi_zone` table:
+Recall `taxi_zone` contains metadata around the taxi zones, so we can use that to figure out the airport zones.
 ```sql
 describe taxi_zone;
 ```